 The FreeRTOS zip file download contains the files for all the ports and demo application projects.
 It therefore contains many more files than used by this demo.
 See the Source Code Organization section for a description of the downloaded files and information on creating a new project.

 The Demo Application

 Demo application setupConnect the AT91SAM7X-EK prototyping board to a computer running a web browser either directly using a point to point (crossover) Ethernet cable, or via a hub/router using a standard Ethernet cable.
 The prototyping board should also allow the use of a standard Ethernet cable when connecting point to point, but I have not tested this configuration.

+The MAC address used by the demo is set by the constants UIP_ETHADDR0 to UIP_ETHADDR5, also within FreeRTOSConfig.h.
 You must ensure that the configured MAC address is unique on the network to which the prototyping board is being connected.

 The demo application uses the LEDs built into the prototyping board so no other hardware setup is required.

 Building the demo applicationAgain - please refer to the Eclipse installation and configuration instructions for more detailed information.